vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - 3a.
 The given input does not match the format

   - 3a1.
-GreenTea shows an error message
+Green Tea shows an error message

     Use case resumes at step 2.

 - 3b.
 The given index is invalid.

   - 3b1.
-GreenTea shows an error message.
+Green Tea shows an error message.

     Use case resumes at step 2.